2018 NFL Mock Draft Pick (as of 12/22): Josh Rosen, QB and Derwin James, S

 The Dolphins grab a replacement for Lawrence Timmons.

-In 2017, Edmunds has 86 tackles with three forced fumbles, 2.5 sacks and 8.5 tackles for a loss.
+In 2017, Edmunds has 102 tackles with three forced fumbles, 5.5 sacks, 14 tackles for a loss and two passes batted.
 When watching the Hokies in 2016, Edmunds (6-5, 236) was impossible to ignore as he was all over the field for them.
-He recorded 106 tackles with 18.5 tackles for a loss, 4.5 sacks, three passes broken up, one forced fumble and one interception last season.
+He recorded 106 tackles with 18.5 tackles for a loss, 4.5 sacks, three passes broken up, one forced fumble and one interception in 2016.
 Edmunds is a quick, instinctive linebacker with good length.